| Footpath Crossing (Driveway) Application | PLEASE NOTE THE BELOW:

 |

-IMPORTANT NOTE: If the proposed Footpath Crossing (Driveway) will/may impact a tree on Council land you are required to lodge an Assessment of a Street Tree Pre-Construction form for these works.
+IMPORTANT NOTE: If the proposed Footpath Crossing (Driveway) will/may impact a tree on Council land you required to lodge an Assessment of a Street Tree Pre-Construction form for these works.
 Select Development - Tree Pre Construction (Street/Park).

 You Must Apply BEFORE Doing The Work.